math-355/Resources/README.md

 # Resources
-Collection of resources and notes to complement the course
+Collection of resources and notes to complement the course.
+More to come.